Toporikova-Lab/Spider-Circadian-Activity/Spider Activity Distribution/README.md

 ## About My Project
   In this project, I aim to analyze the average onset of activity every night for multiple days across multiple spiders.
+We define activity onset as the first time every night where the spider exceeds the mean of activity.
+An example of

+  The purpose of this is to possibly determine species differences in the time it takes the species to begin movement every night.
+  In order to do this, we first must define the threshold for activity onset.
+We

   Because previous research has shown a difference in free running period (FRP) across species, I was interested in analyzing if the same holds true for mean activity onset.
 We hypothesized that a species with a longer FRP would not be as ready to move when lights turn off as a spider with a short FRP, and therefore long FRP spiders would generally have a longer mean activity onset.

 <!-- TABLE OF CONTENTS -->
 <details>